cypress-io/cypress-documentation/source/guides/continuous-integration/github-actions.md

 {% note info %}
 # {% fa fa-graduation-cap %} What you'll learn

 - How to GitHub Actions for Cypress Tests

 {% endnote %}

-# What is GitHub Actions
+# GitHub Actions

-{% url "GitHub Actions" https://github.com/features/actions %} provide a way to "automate, customize, and execute your software development workflows" within your GitHub repository.
+{% url "GitHub Actions" https://github.com/features/actions %} provide a way to **automate, customize, and execute your software development workflows** within your GitHub repository.
 Detailed documentation is available in the {% url "GitHub Action Documentation" https://docs.github.com/en/actions %}.

-## What is the Cypress GitHub Action
+## Cypress GitHub Action

 GitHub Actions can be packaged and shared through GitHub itself.
 GitHub maintains many, such as the {% url "checkout" https://github.com/marketplace/actions/checkout %} and {% url "cache" https://github.com/marketplace/actions/cache %} actions used below.

 The Cypress team maintains a {% url "Cypress GitHub Action" https://github.com/marketplace/actions/cypress-io %} for running Cypress end-to-end tests.
 This action provides npm installation, custom caching, additional configuration options and simplifies setup of advanced workflows with Cypress in the GitHub Actions platform.

-## Basic Setup
+# Basic Setup

 The example below shows a basic setup and job using the Cypress GitHub Action to run end-to-end tests with Cypress and Electron.